 I saw 76 films that were released in 2011.
 I think that’s more than usual.
 The last two years it was in the 50’s.
 Anyway, as I like to do, I’ve ranked them in order of awesomeness.
 If any of the grades are different than the original score I gave them, that’s because I’ve probably watched them again since and given them an updated value.
 Or I’ve just had time to think about them more, and changed my mind a little bit.
 Yes, I can do that if I want.
 Maniacal laugh.
 Maniacal laugh.
 Maniacal laugh.

 We watched this while drinking last weekend.
 It is way worse than I ever could have imagined.
 It’s not even funny-bad; it’s frustrating-bad.
 Kevin James’ character may be legally retarded.
 Every action of this character is something that a 3 year old would do.
-Aside from that, the filmmaking and storytelling itself are super lazy, as if nobody honestly gave a shit about what they were doing.
+Aside from that, the filmmaking and storytelling itself are super lazy, as if nobody honestly gave a crap about what they were doing.
 Animals just wander the zoo sidewalks when conveniently necessary and shots seemingly go from day to night at the drop of a hat.
 It’s like the editor just cut the dialogue together without even looking at the shots he was using.
 Zookeeper is an abomination.
 It’s not fun or funny, it insults the intelligence of the entire audience, whether they are 4 or 40.
 We were laughing at the sheer audacity of its existence.
 If you’ve ever wanted to make a movie or write a screenplay and have been rejected the opportunity to do so, the fact that Zookeeper exists should be offensive to you. …That being said, when the gorilla says “Shuuuuut.
 Uuuuuuup.” when they pull up to TGI Fridays, it gets me every time.

 75. Sucker Punch

 When I walked out of the theater after seeing Sucker Punch, I thought to myself “Oh man, that’s definitely gonna be the worst film I see this year, no question.”
 And I was all prepared to give this the top honors up until last week, then Kevin James gifted us with his masterpiece.
-Don’t be so happy at not being the worst, Sucker Punch, you’re still a fucking terrible movie.
+Don’t be so happy at not being the worst, Sucker Punch, you’re still a terrible movie.